code-pushup/cli/README.md

 - `perf` - runs micro benchmarks of a project e.g. `nx perf utils` or `nx affected -t perf`

+#### Special Folder

+The repository standards organize reusable code specific to a target in dedicated folders at project root level.
+This helps to organize and share target related code.

+The following optional folders can be present in a project root;

+- `perf` - micro benchmarks related code
+- `test` - testing related code
+- `docs` - docs related files
+- `tooling` - tooling related code

 ### Development

 Refer to docs on [how to run tasks in Nx](https://nx.dev/core-features/run-tasks).